Nikola Tesla: Death

 In the fall of 1937 at the age of 81, after midnight one night, Tesla left the Hotel New Yorker to make his regular commute to St. Patrick's Cathedral and the Public Library to feed the pigeons.
 While crossing a street a couple of blocks from the hotel, Tesla was struck by a moving taxicab and was thrown to the ground.
-His back was severely wrenched and three of his ribs were broken in the accident.
+His back was severely wrenched and three of his ribs were broken.
 The full extent of his injuries was never known; Tesla refused to consult a doctor, an almost lifelong custom, and never fully recovered.

 On the night of 7 January 1943, at the age of 86, Tesla died alone in his hotel room.
 His body was found by a maid on the next day when she entered his room, ignoring the "do not disturb" sign that had been placed on his door three days earlier.
 An assistant medical examiner examined the body, estimated the time of death as 10:30 p.m. and ruled that the cause of death had been coronary thrombosis.

-Two days later the Federal Bureau of Investigation ordered the Alien Property Custodian to seize Tesla's belongings.
-John G. Trump, a professor at M.I.T. and a well-known electrical engineer serving as a technical aide to the National Defense Research Committee, was called in to analyze the Tesla items.
-After a three-day investigation, Trump's report concluded that there was nothing which would constitute a hazard in unfriendly hands.
+Since this was during World War II, there were concerns raised in the U.S. government that Tesla's effects, including plans for a purported beam weapon, would go to his nephew Sava Kosanović, an exiled Yugoslav politician who could conceivably hand them over to enemies of the United States.
+With Kosanović being a non-U.S. citizen, the Federal Bureau of Investigation asked the Office of Alien Property Custodian to seize Tesla's belongings two days after his death.
+John G. Trump, an electrical engineering professor at MIT serving as a technical aide to the National Defense Research Committee, was called in to analyze the Tesla items.
+After a three-day investigation, Trump's report concluded that there was nothing which would "constitute a hazard in unfriendly hands."
 In a box purported to contain a part of Tesla's "death ray", Trump found a 45-year-old multidecade resistance box.

 On 10 January 1943, New York City mayor Fiorello La Guardia read a eulogy for Tesla at his funeral at the Cathedral of St. John the Divine.